 OEMs are under pressure to find a solution, especially as they consider their use of plastics over the years.
 Many are searching for a new approach most likely involving themselves, the separators, and the creators of the pre-concentrate.

 Hewlett-Packard (HP) is a great example of a multi-national information technology company who has developed a sustainable business case.
-HP has created a process with Sims Recycling Solutions, to retrieve and separate recyclable plastics which are then sent back to HP to be used in new HP products.
+HP has created a process with SLS, to retrieve and separate recyclable plastics which are then sent back to HP to be used in new HP products.

 With more than 108,500,000 computers sold this year around the world, one can only assume there are more major manufacturers considering a similar circular approach.